Occult studies and meditation

 You can find full details about our occult studies course by clicking the link above.

-When such seekers are told that it takes (on average) several YEARS of daily study, spiritual exercises and meditation to master the basic laws and principles of Occult Science, they generally run a mile.
+When the typical seeker learns or is told that it takes (on average) several YEARS of daily study, spiritual exercises and meditation to master the basic laws and principles of Occult Science, they generally run a mile.
 Perhaps this is just as well, for those who think they can become great Adepts and Magicians wielding what they imagine are occult 'powers' in a few short months are unlikely to have the stamina, faith and determination needed to master the TRUE arcanum of Occult Science.
 No, REAL progress requires consistent effort, continuity and dedication, both in our occult studies, exercises, and in our meditations upon them.
 We may liken study to perspiration and meditation to inspiration, and the two complete one another in what we might call a "virtuous" circle—the one augmenting the other.
 For it is quite useless to study the occult sciences unless we put the knowledge we gain to practical use in our everyday lives in true service to our fellow men and women, and spiritual meditation is the tool to dig it out, as you can read in our afterword in the sidebar on your right.

 To make real progress it is essential that you concentrate upon your spiritual studies in a serious and devout spirit.
 Imagine that you are linking up with the very spirit of God Himself—for, in fact, that is just what you are doing when you study the sacred texts and inspired words of the great Teachers and Messengers.
 It is the attitude of Mind and the Spirit of devotion that you adopt which matters here.
 Ask God for His blessing and His divine guidance before you begin, and sit for a few moments in silent meditation on the work before you.
 In this way you will attune with the minds of the great hierarchy of the positive powers of the Universe under God and with you own Higher Self.